Man surrenders in front of state police building after allegedly leading deputies on 100 mph chase - East Idaho News

 Fred did not have any outstanding warrants prior to being taken into custody.

-This article was originally published by the Idaho State Journal.
-It is used here with permission.
+This story originally appeared in the Idaho State Journal.
+It is posted here with permission.

 Nate Eaton, EastIdahoNews.com